GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 79.
-O Lord, the gentiles do invade
+Voice Text: Psalme LXXIX.
+O Lord, the Gentiles do invade

 General Note